 12 inches of cellulose insulation typically has an R-value of around R-38 to R-42, depending on the density of the material.

 How many inches of cellulose insulation is R30?

-R-30 insulation is usually achieved with approximately 10 inches of cellulose insulation.
+To achieve an R-30 insulation level, it typically requires approximately 10 inches of cellulose insulation.

 What is the R-value of 4 inches of cellulose insulation?

 The R-value of 4 inches of cellulose insulation varies depending on the density of the material, but it’s typically around R-13 to R-15.

 R-38 insulation is usually achieved with approximately 12 inches of cellulose insulation.

 What is the R-value of a 2×6 wall with cellulose?

 The R-value of a 2×6 wall with cellulose insulation depends on the density of the material and the thickness of the insulation.
 Generally, 2×6 walls are filled with R-19 or R-21 insulation, which is achieved with approximately 5.5 to 6.5 inches of cellulose insulation.

 How thick should cellulose insulation be in the attic?